Juris-M/legal-resource-registry/README.md

 * `jp` identifies the top level of an independent jurisdiction (Japan in this case);
 * `fukuoka` is a jurisdictional subdivision of its parent.
 Codes for subordinate jurisdictions are connected to their parent with a colon (`:`).
 * `hc` is a court identifer (in this case 高等裁判所, or High Court).
 A court code is connected to its associated jurisdiction with a semicolon (`;`).
-* The elements of an identifer must be written in roman characters (including optionally the period (`.`) and plus (`+`) characters—Latin-1 and other accented or non-roman chararacters are not allowed.
+* The elements of an identifer must be written in roman characters (including optionally the period (`.`) and tilde (`~`) characters—Latin-1 and other accented or non-roman chararacters are not allowed.

 Apart from the constraints listed above, identifiers can be assigned arbitrarily; but once assigned, identifiers should not be changed.
 Accordingly, if you make local changes to the identifier system following the instructions below, it is important to submit your changes to the Jurism project, so that they can be adopted as a (de facto) standard for all users.